robmcelhinney/OireachtasVote/README.md

 Attempted to make this website so that it could solely be hosted by Github, no need to use external database or any server side code, a static webpage only.
-Python file uses publically available [Houses of the Oireachtas Open Data APIs](https://data.oireachtas.ie/) to make request information regarding the current dail, its members, and voting records over its period.
+Python file uses publically available [Houses of the Oireachtas Open Data APIs](https://data.oireachtas.ie/) to request information regarding the current dail, its members, and voting records over its period.
 This resulting info is stored in two json files that make up the site:
 1. members.json stores the politician's name, their party, if the have a cabinet position, and their total votes.
 2. info.json holds info regarding the current dail, its parties, and when this python file was run.